openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `format`: REQUIRED.
 JSON string representing the format in which the Credential is requested to be issued.
 This Credential format identifier determines further claims in the authorization details object specifically used to identify the Credential type to be issued.
 This specification defines Credential Format Profiles in (#format_profiles).

+If the Credential Issuer metadata contain an `authorization_server` property, the authorization detail's `locations` common data field MUST be set to the Credential Issuer's identifier value.

 A non-normative example of an `authorization_details` object.

 <{{examples/authorization_details.json}}

+A non-norative example for a deployment where an AS protects multiple Credential Issuers would look like this:

+<{{examples/authorization_details_with_as.json}}

 A non-normative example of a Authorization Request using the `authorization_details` parameter (with line wraps within values for display purposes only).